Amzolele01/Network-Topologies-Hybrid/README.md

 ### 5. Hybrid Overview
 - All branches are connected via the **Core Switch (2960)**.
 - **Single subnet** ensures all PCs can ping each other and reach the server.
+- **The server** is directly connected to the Core Switch, ensuring centralized access for all branches.
+Its services (DNS, HTTP, DHCP) are reachable across the entire hybrid topology.
 - Hybrid screenshot: `Hybrid.jpeg`
 ![Alt text](./images/Hybrid.jpeg)
 - Notes: